decales/GestureType/README.md

 times the completion time.
 This can be attributed to the overhead required to execute these commands.
 Consider the case of cutting five words using the interaction technique.
 First and foremost, this requires the user to count the number of words in the string they want to cut, assuming this is not obvious at a glance.
-After drawing the number to register the modifier, they must draw an ‘S’, then two finger swipe to select the words.
+After drawing the number to register the modifier, they must draw an *S*, then two finger swipe to select the words.
 The keyboard methods require fewer, or less complex steps to accomplish the same action.
 As for the remaining instruction types, all of those using the interaction technique take the approximately twice the time to complete as the keyboard methods.

-*Figure E. Line chart of the instruction completion times*
+*Figure E. Line chart of the instruction completion times*<br>
 ![Figure E](doc/assets/e.png)

 The interaction technique’s relatively poor performance in instruction completion time can be attributed